M20190649/SummitBTW/README.md

 * Now please download sumo that is suitable for your OS from this link:

 `http://www.sumo.dlr.de/userdoc/Downloads.html`
-* Please unzip the "tools.zip" from here and replace it with the tools directory that is currently in the sumo directory.
 * Make sure you have Environment variable for SUMO_HOME that links to your sumo directory
-* also add "sumo directory\tools" link to your PYTHONPATH Environment variable
+* also add "sumo_tweaks/tools" path as the environment variable `PYTHONPATH`
 * Next run "requirements.py" python script for installing all the python modules needed.
 If there are any problems make sure your PATH Environment variable includes a link to the "pip" package.
 * Don't forget to download our project too obviously